 What do the holiday season and the summer months have in common?
 We are suddenly conscious of our weight.
 Yes, it’s important to be healthy 365 days a year, but there’s nothing like the threat of wearing a bathing suit or the never-ending schedule of parties and rich foods to make us super conscious of those extra pounds we have hanging around.
 Scientists have also found those few extra pounds we put on during the holidays tend to linger, contributing to obesity over time.
-So, here’s how to lose weight before the holidays.
+So, here’s how to avoid holiday weight gain and lose weight before the holidays.

 One study, published in the Journal of Obesity found that those who were already overweight or obese actually gained the most weight between November and January.
 In fact, it was during this time that those with obesity actually gained more weight than their normal-weighted counterparts.

 Scientists believe this is due to the deprivation mindset so many of us develop when we are “on a diet.”
 Instead of focusing on other aspects of the holiday season – being with loved ones, opportunities to travel, time off from work – we focus on the cakes, pastries, holiday delicacies, and other rich foods we should only eat in moderation.
 Add the stress so typical of the holidays and you have a recipe for disaster.

 Now is the time to develop habits that will help you manage your weight better for the entire year.
 Even small changes like reducing your portion size, drinking more water, eating more vegetables and taking a walk in the evenings can reap large benefits for how to lose weight by the time New Year’s rolls around.

 Darker days and holidays tend to be associated with higher rates of depression.
 While it is difficult to tell if depression causes weight gain or weight gain causes depression, the two conditions are inextricably linked.
 While exercise has long been linked to helping alleviate symptoms of depression, researchers have recently taken those findings one step further.